vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

 ### Known Issue
 If Graphs don't show up, please restart Octorpint (not your pi).
-Also might must use the "Connect Printer on Startup" functionality.
+Also you might have to use the "Connect Printer on Startup" functionality for Graphs to show up properly.
 We are working on this.

 ### Installation: